Temporary Residence / Work Permit FAQs:

-Note: if you your Sponsor has either a work permit of a permanent residency (beyaz kimlik) then you do not need to pay for Health Insurance this is covered by the Health Insurance of your Sponsor.
+You must log onto the system and check what action you need to check.
+After your police interview you will be asked to pay for health insurant.
+Only if your Sponsor has either a work permit of a permanent residency (beyaz kimlik) you do not need to pay for Health Insurance this is covered by the Health Insurance of your Sponsor.

 Yes, every adult member on a family residency permit application must pay for State Health or have insurance from an approved private Health Insurance policy.

 Do I need to purchase Health Insurance before my police interview?

 No, If you want the State Health insurance you should wait until after your police interview and you will then be able to purchase insurance online.
 Only if you want to use Private Health Insurance do you purchase before the police interview.

 I don’t have a Turkish Credit Card so I want to purchase Health Insurance from Koop Bank, is this OK?

 No, you must purchase Health Insurance only via the online system.
 If you purchase Health Insurance at Koop Bank, you will be requested to pay for your health insurance again online and you will need to go to the Interior Ministry to resolve the problem.

 I have been trying to upload a document and it is not accepted by the system.
 Now the system is locked and I cannot try again.
 What should I do?

 If you load the wrong document, you can go back and re-upload the document, however, if you have already saved the information you cannot return to the section to change the documents you uploaded.
 If this happens tell them at your police interview you made an error when uploading the documents.